Voxy Ladies. Are you a LadyBoss? I am.

-We met in Atlanta for workshops and presentations by top tier talent from across the country, and women who are specialists in the fields of PR, marketing, branding and business.
+We met in Atlanta for workshops and presentations by top-tier talent from across the country, and women who are specialists in the fields of PR, marketing, branding, and business.
 The energy amongst the group of 100 was palpable — so much so that we were reprimanded for being too noisy for our CME (Continuing Medical Education) conference neighbors!

 There were women at all stages of their careers, from those taking baby steps toward independent success, to those who are living their dreams every day, rocking their VO businesses.
 Some who are young, others who’ve been at it for decades, and others who’ve been at it for nearly decades and are still young!
-And it didn’t matter who you were, there was camaraderie amongst the group, which made everyone feel included.
+And it didn’t matter who you were, there was the camaraderie amongst the group, which made everyone feel included.

 It’s All About Support

-Edge Studio sponsored the conference, and on top of financial support they sent Susanne Pinedo, who works as an Education Advisor in their Education department, to talk to us about an area she has worked in for years — PR.
+Edge Studio sponsored the conference, and on top of financial support, they sent Susanne Pinedo, who works as an Education Advisor in their Education department, to talk to us about an area she has worked in for years — PR.

-Most voice actors have no clue how to promote ourselves, much less have training in the field of PR.
+Most voice actors have no clue how to promote themselves, much less have training in the field of PR.
 It’s hard to know where opportunities exist to connect with the media or with other organizations that would be interested in our stories.
 Susanne was so impressive; seeing the creativity she brings to each person/project she takes on was inspiring, and gave me a true appreciation for the skills required to be an effective promoter.

 Another highlight was finally meeting the super savvy social media VO pro, Anne Ganguzza.
 Her online presence is broad and deep and I now get why she’s such a phenom.
 What an interesting story she has!

 In fact, as I reflect on the time spent at the conference, it was the sharing of stories that made the greatest impact on me.
 There were so many women I met who touched me.
 Life isn’t always easy, and because of this invisible blanket of kindness that engulfed us we could be vulnerable and open up about our personal lives.
-Through hearing how each of these women got to this point, and sharing my own journey, we got and gave advice, and we’re the better for it.
-All in all it added up to an empowering experience.
+Through hearing how each of these women got to this point and sharing my own journey, we got and gave advice, and we’re the better for it.
+All in all, it added up to an empowering experience.